Maryland Route 355: Montgomery County

 Past this intersection, MD 355 continues into downtown Rockville, where it becomes Hungerford Drive.
-The road passes by the Rockville station, which is used by the Metro’s Red Line, MARC’s Brunswick Line, and Amtrak’s Capitol Limited (MARC and Amtrak trains run along the CSX line).
+The road passes by the Rockville station, which is used by the Metro's Red Line, MARC's Brunswick Line, and Amtrak's Capitol Limited (MARC and Amtrak trains run along the CSX line).
 MD 355 heads into more commercial areas and passes the Rockville Campus of Montgomery College before intersecting Gude Drive.
 Past this intersection, MD 355 becomes Frederick Road and heads northwest into a mix of commercial and residential areas in Derwood, drawing further away from the railroad tracks.
 The route leaves Rockville and intersects Shady Grove Road.
 Past Shady Grove Road, MD 355 has an interchange with I-370 and crosses into Gaithersburg.
 Here, the road heads through more commercial areas before heading into residential neighborhoods.
 It heads into business areas again and passes northeast of Gaithersburg High School as it approaches downtown Gaithersburg, where the route has an interchange with MD 117 (Diamond Avenue) and passes over CSX's Metropolitan Subdivision before continuing northwest past more businesses.
-MD 355 passes southwest of the Lakeforest Mall before intersecting MD 124 (Montgomery Village Avenue).
+MD 355 passes southwest of the former Lakeforest Mall before intersecting MD 124 (Montgomery Village Avenue).
 MD 355 passes more strip malls past this intersection before crossing over Great Seneca Creek and leaving Gaithersburg.
 The route continues northwest into Germantown through residential areas before passing businesses again and intersecting Middlebrook Road.
 It passes through residential developments, with the road narrowing to four lanes before it reaches an intersection with MD 118 (Germantown Road).
 From here, the road passes more homes and a shopping center prior to crossing MD 27 (Ridge Road).

 Past MD 27, the road passes more suburban developments before narrowing to a two-lane undivided road and heading through some woodland.
 It continues northwest through a mix of rural woodland and suburban development in Clarksburg, where MD 355 passes northeast of Clarksburg High School and intersects MD 121 (Clarksburg Road).
 Past this intersection, the route passes Little Bennett Regional Park on the east and businesses on the west, running closely parallel to I-270 located to the west.
 The route eventually draws farther east of I-270 and heads through residential neighborhoods and woodland before reaching Hyattstown.
 In Hyattstown, MD 355 intersects MD 109 (Old Hundred Road).